-A statement of compliance is a new requirement in the revised Guidelines and only eight companies included a specific statement of compliance with the Guidelines in the annual report and financial statements.
+A statement of compliance was a new requirement per the revised 2014 Guidelines.
+Only 48% of companies included a specific statement of compliance with the Guidelines in the annual report and financial statements (2015: 40%).

 Strategic report disclosures required by the UK Companies Act